-The aim of Theatre and Performance: The Self is to explore Performance as it related to the individual practitioner.
-This module will examine some of the fundamental aspects of performance such as performativity, liveness, embodiment, and theatricality and how they link into the world outside of the theatre.
-Using various performers and performance groups and drawing on other arts practices (such as photography, writing, visual arts) as illustrations this module will focus on the ways those practitioners employ new and dynamic modes of performance to destabilise and question notions of self and identity, belonging and being.
-During this module students are involved in practical work focusing on, and experimenting with, the dynamics of live performance.
-The individual is at the centre of the work and the students are expected to develop a notion of their own artistic identity as creators of performance.
+In Theatre and Performance: The Self you will explore performance of the individual practitioner.
+Using various performers and performance groups and drawing on other arts practices (such as photography, writing, visual arts) as illustrations, you will engage creatively with issues of performativity, liveness, embodiment, and theatricality.
+You will explore the relationship between performance and the world outside of the theatre.
+This module will focus on the ways you as a practitioner can employ new and dynamic modes of performance to destabilise and question notions of self and identity, belonging and being.
+During the module, you will engage in practical work focusing on, and experimenting with, the dynamics of live performance.
+The individual is at the centre of the work, and you will have the opportunity to develop an advanced notion of your own artistic identity as a creator of performance

 Theories of Self, identity and autobiography in performance Examples of current and past arts practice in relation to identity and the self Rehearsal processes and directing Portfolio creation Critical analysis of theatre and performance

 -threshold -D •Knowledge of key areas/principles only•Weaknesses in understanding of main areas•Limited evidence of background study•Answer only poorly focussed on question and with some irrelevant material and poor structure•Arguments presented but lack coherence•Several factual/computational errors•No original interpretation •Only major links between topics are described•Limited problem solving•Many weaknesses in presentation and accuracy